 - a) Verify, through a review of the minutes and correspondence, that the original budget and subsequent budget adjustments were approved by the local public body's governing body and DFA-LGD. - b) Determine if the total actual expenditures exceeded the final budget at the legal level of budgetary control; if so, report a compliance finding. - c) From the original and final approved budgets and general ledger, prepare a schedule of revenues and expenditures budget and actual on the budgetary basis used by the local public body (cash, accrual or modified accrual basis) for each individual fund.

-The Association prepared a budget but did not document approval or submit to DFA-LGD for the current fiscal year.
-See finding 2012-001.
+The Association did not submit a budget to DFA-LGD for the current fiscal year.
+See finding 2009-003.
+No other budget violations were noted.